 As great as recessions are to everyone, it’s a great learning opportunity.
 Most people break out of bad times and become completely new people much stronger and smarter than before.

-A simple rule of thumb is that you need to safely keep aside at least 6 months’ expenses, though it’s okay if you can’t do 6 months, start with a goal of 3 months and gradually hit the 6 months goal.
+A simple rule of thumb is that you need to safely keep aside at least 6 months’ expenses, though it’s okay if you can’t do 6 months, start with a goal of 3 months and gradually hit the 6-month goal.

 There are two types of people:

-One who does something of the problem at hand.
+One who does something about the problem at hand.
 One who thinks about the problem and does nothing to solve it.

 Don’t be the latter!
 Take action to set yourself free from the problem, if that means you need to make money, then do it!

-Let me know down in the comments below, What strategies would you implement to be financially secure during a recession?
+Let me know in the comments below, What strategies would you implement to be financially secure during a recession.

 Also, I’m a YouTuber now!
 If you’re interested in Pinterest Marketing, Blogging, or business-related things, Subscribe to my Channel and I’ll see you in the comments!